jkennedy-usgs/sgp-gsadjust/README.md

     ```

-To run GSadjust on Windows, double-click gsadjust.bat in the sgp-gsadjust directory.
-On Mac or Linux, run the XXXXX shell script.
-This activates the conda environment and starts GSadjust.
+4a.
+If Miniconda (conda.exe) is installed on your path, double-click gsadjust.bat to launch GSadjust.

+4b.
+If Miniconda is _not_ on your path, open the Anaconda command window (or re-use the command window from step 3), navigate to the sgp-gsadjust-master directory, and type:

+    ```
+    activate py35
+    python gsadjust\gsadjust.py
+    ```

 ## Data selection interface
 * Select/deselect samples and stations